AishwaryaCodes/Movie-Recommender-App/README.md

 **Future Scope**

 The Movies Recommender App has significant potential for further enhancements:
-   1) User Login and Watchlist: Add user authentication and allow users to save recommended movies to a personal watchlist.
+   1) User Login and Watchlist: Add user authentication and allow users to save recommended movies to a personal watchlist.<br>
-   2) Recommendation Algorithms: Upgrade the recommendation engine to include collaborative filtering or deep learning-based models for improved accuracy.
+   2) Recommendation Algorithms: Upgrade the recommendation engine to include collaborative filtering or deep learning-based models for improved accuracy.<br>
-   3) Multilingual Support: Add support for movie recommendations and posters in multiple languages to cater to a global audience.
+   3) Multilingual Support: Add support for movie recommendations and posters in multiple languages to cater to a global audience.<br>

 <br>
 <br>